-- Students are expected to attend class and submit papers on time.
+- 1) Students are expected to attend class and submit papers on time.
 Failure to attend class will result in a lower grade for the course (see grading policy).
-Post your assignment before class on the day it is due and bring a hard copy to turn in at the beginning of class on the day it is due.
+Post your assignment an hour before class on the day it is due and bring a hard copy to turn in at the beginning of class on the day it is due.
 Double-sided printing is acceptable.
-One exception is the last assignment of the semester, which will be submitted electronically to the instructor before 5 pm on the due date. - 2) Students who miss a class are responsible for getting the notes and information from a fellow classmate. - 3) This course carries the Writing Flag.
-Writing Flag courses are designed to give students experience with writing in an academic discipline.
-In this class, you can expect to write regularly during the semester, complete substantial writing projects, and receive feedback from your instructor to help you improve your writing.
-You will also have the opportunity to revise one or more assignments, and to read and discuss your peers' work.
-You should therefore expect a substantial portion of your grade to come from your written work.

-- 4) Students are responsible for following the instructions provided for completing assignments.
+One exception is the last assignment of the semester, which will be submitted electronically only (no hard copy) to the instructor before 5 pm on the due date. - 2) Students who miss a class are responsible for getting the notes and information from a fellow classmate. - 3) Students are responsible for following the instructions provided for completing assignments.
 Assignments will be graded according to adherence to the instructions presented.
 If instructions are unclear to the student, the student is responsible for asking for clarification.
-All written assignments should utilize proper spelling, grammar, citation format, and organization.
-Students are encouraged to visit the Undergraduate Writing Center or the UT Learning Center for assistance with producing written material. - 5) Scholastic dishonesty is not acceptable.
+All written assignments

+- should utilize proper spelling, grammar, citation format, and organization.
+Students are encouraged to visit the Undergraduate Writing Center or the UT Learning Center for assistance with producing written material. - 4) Scholastic dishonesty is not acceptable.
 Examples of scholastic dishonesty are unauthorized collaboration (e.g. copying, getting a friend to read a paper and taking their ideas without researching the ideas yourself), plagiarism (failure to cite the source of an idea or group of words that is not your own), and multiple submissions (turning in the same or a similar paper to fulfill multiple scholastic requirements).
 Scholastic dishonesty can be avoided by always turning in your own work and learning the proper citation techniques for borrowed words or ideas.
 The UT Learning Center and the Undergraduate Writing Center can assist students in maintaining academic integrity.
 Consequences for dishonesty range from receiving a failing grade to permanent dismissal from the university.
-Further information at http://deanofstudents.utexas.edu/sjs/acint_student.php .
-You may also ask your instructor for clarification when in doubt. - 6) A student who is having problems with the course is expected to assume the responsibility for notifying the instructor when difficulties arise.
+Further information at http://deanofstudents.utexas.edu/sjs/acint_student.php.
+You may also ask your instructor for clarification when in doubt. - 5) A student who is having problems with the course is expected to assume the responsibility for notifying the instructor when difficulties arise.
 (Don't wait until the end of the semester!)
-A little known fact: The UTLC reports that an important variable between successful and unsuccessful college students is help-seeking behavior (asking professors questions, using the Teaching Assistants, using the learning center, etc.) - 7) The course is a team effort between instructor and students: feedback is welcome. - 8) Students are expected to respect the opinions and feelings of other students and guest speakers, even though they may differ from their own. - 9) University policy is to respect religious holidays.
-Please advise me of any upcoming holidays and the dates that you will be missing classes so that we can make arrangements for assignments and covering class materials. - 10) Please check your cell phone prior to class to make sure that it will not ring or otherwise signal during class.
+A little known fact: The UTLC reports that an important variable between successful and unsuccessful college students is help-seeking behavior (asking professors questions, using the Teaching Assistants, using the learning center, etc.) - 6) The course is a team effort between instructor and students: feedback is welcome. - 7) Students are expected to respect the opinions and feelings of other students and guest speakers, even though they may differ from their own. - 8) University policy is to respect religious holidays.
+Please advise me of any upcoming holidays that will require you to miss class so that we can make arrangements for assignments and class materials. - 9) Please check your cell phone prior to class to make sure that it will not ring or otherwise signal during class.
 Please put your cell phone away during class unless needed for class exercise.
-Computers may be used only for note-taking or for class activities. - 11) Office hours: I (the instructor) encourage you to come see me during office hours.
+Computers may be used only for note-taking or for class activities. - 10) Office hours: I (the instructor) encourage you to come see me during office hours.
 I much prefer face to face communications to email.
 I am usually available just before or after class or during the break as well.
 Please use email only for quick questions, making appointments with me, or emergencies.
 Come see me for anything else.